-1 Access the Installation menu.
+- 1 Access the Installation menu. - A dedicated field is available to define the position delay.

-- A dedicated field is available to define the position delay. - → Access to the Installation Menu is described on page 25. - → The parameter fields are described in detail on page 130. - 2 Set the Delay as appropriate.
-The value should normally be in accordance with manufacture recommendations. - → The correct Delay is found by running a Calibration, described on page 260.
+- \rightarrow The parameter fields are described in detail on page 130. - 2 Set the Delay as appropriate.
+The value should normally be in accordance with manufacture recommendations.